 Master of Arts in Occupational Therapy: The One Year Program for the Practicing Therapist

 All applicants to the Master of Arts program must satisfy the following general criteria:

-- Completion of a baccalaureate degree in Occupational Therapy with a minimum grade point average (GPA) of 3.0 from an accredited college or university or WFOT approved program.*
+- Completion of a baccalaureate degree in Occupational Therapy with a minimum cumulative grade point average (GPA) of 3.0 from an accredited college or university or WFOT approved program.*

 - Certification (or eligibility for certification upon completion of a Master’s Degree in Occupational Therapy) by the National Board for Certification of Occupational Therapists (NBCOT).**

-- Complete the Graduate Record Examination (GRE) general test within the last five years with a minimum score of 153 on the verbal section and 144 on the quantitative section, and 3.5 on the analytical writing.
+- Complete the Graduate Record Examination (GRE) general test within the last five years with a minimum score of 153 on the verbal section, 144 on the quantitative section, and 3.5 on the analytical writing.
 If the GRE was taken before August 1, 2011, use the GRE Concordance Scale to determine whether your verbal and quantitative scores meet the minimum.*

 - Submit three letters of recommendation from professors, therapists, and/or other professionals familiar with your capabilities and achievements.*

 - Submit a personal statement in response to the following prompt: Please describe your interests, skills, goals, and professional accomplishments including why you are choosing a graduate program.
 Note: To address this prompt, in the supporting documents, please upload a double-spaced essay which does not exceed 600 words.